UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: Introduction

 \section{Introduction}

-In recent years, the concept of speech enhancement (SE) has become broader, ranging from conventional denoising into reconstructing clean target speech from degraded recordings~\cite{VoiceFixer, use, pguse}.
-In this context, SE can include many sub-tasks: speech restoration (SR) that aims to restore speech from the degraded recording with various distortions; target speaker extraction (TSE) that extracts the target speech guided by assistive clue, e.g., reference speech of the target speaker; speech separation (SS) that aims at separating all existing speakers from the mixture.
-Compared with conventional signal processing algorithms, deep neural networks (DNNs) can achieve even better SE performance in non-stationary conditions and thus become the mainstream in this field~\cite{ConvTasNet,CMGAN}.
+Recently, speech enhancement (SE) has expanded beyond conventional denoising toward reconstructing clean target speech from degraded recordings~\cite{VoiceFixer, use}.
+In this context, SE can include many sub-tasks: speech restoration (SR) that aims to restore speech from the degraded recordings with various distortions; target speaker extraction (TSE) that extracts the target speech guided by an assistive clue, e.g., reference speech of the target speaker; speech separation (SS) that aims at separating all existing speakers from the mixture.
+Deep neural networks achieve better performance in non-stationary scenarios than traditional algorithms and thus become the mainstream in this field~\cite{ConvTasNet,CMGAN}.

-Language models (LMs) have made remarkable success in generating text~\cite{gpt4}, images~\cite{VAR} and audio~\cite{AudioGen,Audiobox,SparkTTS}, highlighting the power of LMs within unimodal and multi-modal domains.
+Language models (LMs) have achieved remarkable success in generating text~\cite{qwen2}, images~\cite{VAR} and audio~\cite{Audiobox,SparkTTS}.
 Some works have explored applications of LMs to SE by typically predicting the discrete tokens of clean speech, which are extracted by pre-trained neural audio codecs (NACs).
-For instance, SELM~\cite{SELM} employs WavLM~\cite{WavLM} in combination with K-means clustering to extract discrete representations, followed by a non-autoregressive (NAR) LM backbone to predict clean tokens.
-GenSE~\cite{GenSE} is a two-stage approach on the basis of autoregressive (AR) modeling, where the first stage generates clean semantic tokens in noisy semantic conditions, and the outputs are utilized to predict clean acoustic features in the second stage.
-In~\cite{LauraTSE}, a TSE model called LauraTSE adopts Conformer~\cite{Conformer} to extract continuous features of mixture and reference speech, serving as prefixes to estimate the discrete tokens of target speech.
-Although these works have shown the potential of LMs in SE, they are confined to single distortion or task.
+For instance, GenSE~\cite{GenSE} is a two-stage approach based on autoregressive (AR) modeling, where the first stage generates clean semantic tokens in noisy semantic conditions, and the outputs are utilized to predict clean acoustic features in the second stage.
+In~\cite{LauraTSE}, a TSE model called LauraTSE extracts continuous features of mixture and reference speech, serving as prefixes to estimate the target discrete tokens.
+Although these works have shown the potential of LMs in SE, they are confined to single distortion or task, resulting in limited extensibility to diverse scenarios.